joakimkemeny/jke.d3.calendar/README.md

 > bower install https://github.com/joakimkemeny/jke.d3.calendar.git --save
 ```

-The second step to include all dependencies in your HTML and initialize the calendar.
+The second step is to include all dependencies in your HTML and initialize the calendar.

 ```html
 <!DOCTYPE html>